Ukraine Visa and Passport Requirements

 Visas are not required by nationals referred to in the chart above for a maximum stay in Ukraine of 90 days within a 180-day period, except:

 • Nationals of Australia, who do need a visa.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Ukraine.

 Visas are usually valid for stays of up to 90 days within a six-month period, although the six months can be extended up to as much as five years according to individual circumstances.

 Allow up to 15 days for visa processing.
 Some cases may take as long as 30 days.
-Consulates may consider granting visas on the same or next day for double the normal fee.
+Consulates may consider granting visas in less than 15 days for double the normal fee.